chopdgd/somatic_variant_classification/README.md

 ### Generating Features
-In order to train/apply a Random Forest model, features need to be generated for coverage, bias, VAF, similarity score vs a control sample, similarity score vs another control samples, and similarity vs a intra-run batch sample.
+In order to train/apply a Random Forest model, features need to be generated for coverage, bias, VAF, similarity score vs two control samples, and similarity vs a intra-run batch sample.
 This process can be automated using `auto_featuregeneration.sh`, a wrapper for the `featuregeneration.py` script.
-Procuring the data needed for this script is the only time-consuming/manual aspect of this workflow.

 Once a datafile (e.g. `inputs.txt`) is in the proper tab separated format `SAMPLE_ID CLASS_TYPE VARIANT_FILE SAMPLE_BAM NORMAL_BAMS BATCH_BAMS`, run: